deepak625/deepak/README.md

-Test content from laptop-deepak for remote repo
+test the content from laptop- deepak for remote repo